You may find these questions helpful when thinking about what to ask your complementary therapist and doctor.

 - Should I see a dietitian or a nutritionist?

-- Are there any herbs you would recommend during or after cancer treatment?
+- Therapies using herbs and plants Are there any herbs you would recommend during or after cancer treatment?

 - What dosage should I take?
 Does it have side effects?

-- Are there any herbs I shouldn't take because of my medication, surgery or other conventional treatments?
+- Are there any herbs I shouldn't take because of my medicines, surgery or other conventional treatments?

-- If I use herbal medicine, when should I take it in relation to my other medication or conventional treatments?
-Is it okay to use at the same time, or should I take it at a different time?
+- If I use herbal medicine, when should I take it in relation to my other medicines or conventional treatments?
+Is it okay to use at the same time or should I take it at a different time?

-- Do you think flower remedies or homoeopathy would benefit me?
+- Do you think using flower remedies or homeopathy would benefit me?

-- Will I have any side effects from these remedies?
+- Will I have any side effects from homeopathy remedies?